aspose-cells-cloud/aspose-cells-cloud-docs/en/developer-guide/30Version/Spreadsheet-Operations/encryption-and-decryption/unlock-excel-files/_index.md

 ## Cloud SDK Family

 Using an SDK is the best way to speed up development.
 An SDK handles low‑level details and lets you focus on your project tasks.
 Please check out the [GitHub repository](https://github.com/aspose-cells-cloud) for a complete list of Aspose.Cells Cloud SDKs.

+**Notes**
+- The API can unlock multiple Excel files in a single request; each file is returned in the `Files` array of the response.
+- Ensure your SDK version matches the API version (`v3.0`) to avoid compatibility issues.

 The following code examples demonstrate how to make calls to Aspose.Cells web services using various SDKs: